Skip to content

 This operation is used to raise or lower the temperature of a process stream without inducing a phase change.
 It supports temperature control in reactions, separations, or feed conditioning.

-Typical equipment: shell-and-tube heat exchanger, plate heat exchanger, double-pipe heat exchanger.
+Common equipment includes: shell-and-tube heat exchanger, plate heat exchanger, double-pipe heat exchanger.

 Boiling / Reboiling